agude/agude.github.io/_posts/2018-10-15-my_academic_bully.md

 [Bullying in academia][bullying] is not something you expect when starting your PhD program.
 Universities, national and international labs, and even your research group do not have good systems in place to [deal with brilliant jerks][jerks].
-Most companies, it seems, do not either.
 I was able to escape and get on with my life, but I hope that future generations of grad students and academics won't have to.
-Until then, consider my anecdote in the same vein as my previous one [_Should I Get a PhD?_][phd]; advice for aspiring academics about a topic they might not have considered.
+Until then, consider my anecdote in the same vein as my previous one: [_Should I Get a PhD?_][phd]; advice for aspiring academics about a topic they might not have considered.

 [jerks]: https://boss.blogs.nytimes.com/2012/09/26/what-do-you-do-with-the-brilliant-jerk/
 [phd]: {% post_url 2018-01-19-should_i_get_a_phd %}